victorbrca/professional_hugo/content/home/experience.md

 <i class="fas fa-download pr-1 fa-fw"> </i>Download my Resume [here](./Linux System Administrator.pdf).

 ### Linux Administrator
-_**Fujitsu Americas, Toronto, ON**_ - _Dec 2020 - Present_
+_**Fujitsu Americas, Toronto, ON**_ - _Dec 2020 - Dec 2023_

-- Supported a cluster of 40 WildFly servers (on RHEL 7) running on Azure infrastructure with Active MQ as the message broker and Azure SQL Database as backend
++ Managed a cluster of 40 WildFly servers on RHEL 7 operating system, hosted on Azure infrastructure with Active MQ as the message broker and Azure SQL Database as the backend.
-- Drastically improved time spent on operational tasks (support, investigation and other day-to-day activities) by automating them with Bash and PowerShell scripts
++ Managed and executed daily operational tasks on the Azure cloud platform, encompassing tasks such as resource provisioning, monitoring, troubleshooting, backup and recovery, performance tuning, and patching.
++ Automated operational tasks, support, and investigation procedures by developing Bash and PowerShell scripts, leading to significant improvements in efficiency.
-- Introduced Ansible for automation of OS patching and configuration management improving outage time
++ Implemented Ansible via Azure DevOps pipeline for OS patching and configuration management, reducing outage time and streamlining processes.
-- Developed a Docker environment used to test Ansible deployments with Molecule
-- Fixed WildFly startup issues related to deprecated configuration provided by the vendor, allowing fully automation of nightly shutdown of environments that saved the company thousands of dollars
++ Resolved WildFly startup issues allowing the automation of nightly shutdown processes, resulting in substantial cost savings for the company.
-- Improved application startup by adding multiple stage checks to the startup scripts
++ Enhanced application startup by incorporating multiple stage checks in the startup scripts.
-- Automated the setup of a local Linux environment (WSL) used by other infrastructure team members saving time spent on manual work
-- Supported and applied code changes/fixes to multiple Azure pipelines used for automating database refreshes and Java deployment to all environments
++ Supported and executed code changes/fixes for multiple Azure pipelines used for database refreshes and code deployment across all environments.
++ Provided guidance to colleagues in code development and automation pipeline improvements.
-- Configured and Maintained Grafana dashboards (including alerts) using Azure Application Insights and Logs as data source
++ Configured and maintained Grafana dashboards that used Azure Application Insights and Logs as the primary data source.
-- Improved and authored multiple knowledge base articles on Azure DevOps Wiki
++ Authored multiple knowledge base articles, providing valuable insights and best practices to the team.

+---

 ### WMOS Manhattan Support (Consultant)
 _**LCBO, Toronto, ON**_ - _Aug 2019 - Mar 2020_

-#### Responsibilities
-- Install weekly patches in lower-level and production environments
-- Create shell scripts and wrappers for scheduler (Control-M)
-- Support technical application issues
-- Setup system and app monitoring (SolarWinds)
-- Review and identify design gaps and provide solutions

-#### Achievements (chronological order)
-- Composed numerous infrastructure documents (server layouts, monitoring indexes, load balancer rule list, startup script dependency, endpoint configuration)
++ Created a range of essential infrastructure documents, including server layouts, monitoring indexes, load balancer rule lists, startup script dependencies, and endpoint configurations, to ensure smooth operations.
-- Scripted multiple application startup/shutdown scripts for different scenarios
++ Developed several application startup/shutdown scripts for various scenarios, reducing outage windows and enhancing system reliability.
-- Configured monitoring for different application components with email and Slack (messaging) alerts
++ Implemented monitoring (using SolarWinds) for different application components, configuring email and Slack alerts for timely and efficient issue resolution.
-- Standardized environment loading scripts and automated the deployment to lower level environments with Ansible
++ Streamlined environment loading scripts and automated deployment to lower-level environments using Ansible, resulting in increased efficiency and productivity.
-- Authored multiple knowledge base articles
++ Authored multiple comprehensive knowledge base articles, previously non-existent, to document best practices and essential information for the team.

-* * *
+---

 ### WMOS Systems Integration Consultant
 ***Home Hardware Stores Ltd*** - *May 2012 - Present*

-#### Responsibilities
-- Responsible for the initial design, install and documentation of the Manhattan logistics application stack (EEM/MIF 2011/2015, WMOS/MIF 2012/2016 and Vocollect 5.0/5.1) on RHEL 5.6 through 7.2
++ Spearheaded the initial design, installation, and documentation of all LMS apps on JBoss/RHEL (5.6 through 7.2) to ensure smooth and seamless deployment.
-- Design load balancing, fail-over and high availability rules for the core warehouse application and it’s components
++ Designed and implemented load balancing, fail-over, and high availability rules for the core warehouse application and its components, ensuring reliable and consistent operations.
-- Setup application availability monitoring for all apps via WhatsUp Gold (Ipswitch), JBOSS Operations Network and numerous Bash scripts
++ Configured monitoring for all project apps using WhatsUp Gold (Ipswitch), JBOSS Operations Network, and numerous Bash scripts, enabling efficient issue resolution.
-- Provide day to day support during project and warranty phases, followed by second level support for production
-- Build and maintenance of 14+ environments

-#### Achievements (chronological order)
-- Constructed a unified system environment profile (Bash) that loaded application variables and aliases based on the server it was being executed on
++ Constructed a unified system environment profile (in Bash) that loaded application variables and aliases based on the server it was being executed on, streamlining operations, and increasing productivity.
-- Introduced an internal forum that was utilized as knowledge base by the middleware team
++ Introduced an internal forum that served as a knowledge base for the middleware team, facilitating information sharing and improving team communication.
-- Designed a start page with links to documents and applications that became a standard launch page for the IT infrastructure/project team
++ Developed a start page with links to documents and applications that became a standard launch page for the IT infrastructure/project team, improving accessibility and productivity.
-- Authored and maintained a server/environment layout document that was later adopted by the IT infrastructure/project team
++ Authored and maintained a server/environment layout document that was later adopted by the whole IT infrastructure/project team, providing essential information for team members.
-- Introduced version control by moving all middleware code to an in-house GitLab server
++ Implemented version control by migrating all middleware code to an on-premises GitLab server, improving code management and versioning.
-- Coded numerous support and admin/maintenance scripts and aliases (over 20000 lines of code) used by the middleware team (like printer setup, SSL configuration, system check aliases, etc...)
-- Developed a sync script in Bash that downloaded code from a GitLab repo and automatic synced it to servers based on server type
-- Configured post Git commit scripts to automatically deploy code to web servers
-- Moved all cron jobs for the lower-level environment servers to a centralized scheduling solution (Rundeck)
++ Migrated all cron jobs for the lower-level environment servers to a centralized scheduling solution (Rundeck), improving job management and scheduling.
-- Converted the server setup and application install processes to Ansible, cutting down the install time from 4 days to 20 mins
++ Converted the server setup and application install processes to Ansible, reducing application installation time from 4 days to just 20 minutes, increasing efficiency, and improving productivity.
-- Converted the sync script to Ansible

-* * *
+---

 ### WMS System Admin
 ***Shoppers Drug Mart*** -
 *June 2010 - May 2012*

-#### Tech Lead

-- Provided support for all (WMS) Warehouse Management System software (Manhattan’s WM, LM, SCI and Vocollect) including RF scanning devices, voice picking devices and printers
++ Provided comprehensive support for the Warehouse Management System (WMS) software, including Manhattan’s WM, LM, SCI, and Vocollect, as well as RF scanners, voice picking devices, and printers.
-- Administered 4 environments (DEV, SIT, TRN, UAT, PROD), consisting of 15 AIX servers, 12 HP-UX servers and 35 Windows servers
++ Administered a diverse range of environments, consisting of 15 AIX servers, 12 HP-UX servers, and 35 Windows servers.
-- Applied weekly patches (Windows, Unix and DB) to applications on all environments
++ Conducted weekly patches for applications on all environments, including Windows, Unix, and databases.
-- Introduced a Oracle sqlplus wrapper to minimize user errors during vendor patches.
-The script was sent upstream to the vendor and became standard for software delivery for the project
++ Implemented an Oracle sqlplus wrapper to minimize user errors during vendor patches, which was later adopted as the standard software delivery method for the project.
-- Came up with the logic and method of comparing binaries and script versions between two systems
-- Designed a solution for a system limitation on the amount of incoming SSH connections via script logic

-#### Jr Technical Designer

-- Working as junior design/engineer for Manhattans business integration application (EIS), oversaw the design, install and configuration of the application on new environments, including build books and support documentation
++ Designed and executed the installation and configuration of the business integration application on new environments, complete with build books and support documentation.
-- Designed a solution for monitoring application, application transactions and database via custom korn and pl/sql scripts, and HP OVO
++ Created a solution to monitor the application, transactions, and database through custom Korn, pl/sql scripts, and HP OVO.
-- Designed the logic behind a script that handled load balancing, fail over and disaster recovery
++ Designed the logic for a script that managed load balancing, failover, and disaster recovery.
-- Involved in the design and implementation of the Warehouse and Labor Management systems (WM/LM app and web), the BI application (SCI) and the voice picking and devices stack (Vocollect) on all environments

-* * *
+---

 ### Product Support Specialist
 ***Accubid Systems*** -